Blue Hole Ocoee

 9. This part of US 64 is a wide two-lane road with some good hills.
 You'll go about 7 miles on it, entering the Cherokee National Forest.
 As you come down a hill you may see a brown sign for the Ocoee Whitewater Center, although they should remove it since the building is gone.
 Ahead of you it looks like the road gets narrower.
 Slow down.

-11. You'll pass the only remaining restrooms on the left (basically permanent porta-potties).
-You can park anywhere in this "fee area," but parking toward the top of the hill would be a shorter walk to the actual Blue Hole swimming hole.
+10. As of Summer 2025 the upper parking lot by the ruins is open for day-use parking.
+Turn left into the parking lot.
+You can now park here for the day.
+The customary $3 fee applies; look for the fee payment kiosk.
 Go to one of the Daily Use fee kiosks and drop the $3 envelope in the slot, and put the stub on your dashboard.
 You're all set!
 Or, you can be like me and get an annual pass, online, at Recreation.Gov. :) A pass for the entire Cherokee National Forest is now $30 for 12 full months from the date of issue.
 That's a great deal, since it also includes places like Mac Point Beach, Parksville Beach, the Chilhowee Recreation Area, and all the other Daily Use Fee Areas in the Forest including boat ramps and shooting ranges.
 Note that it does not include overnight camping in developed campgrounds, which runs typically $12-30 per night.
+If the lot is full, continue down the hill to the original day-use parking area; you'll have to walk back up the hill.
+You can park in any space that doesn't have a sign marking it for official use.

 ------------ blue separator ------------------

-Current Summer Roadtrip Info |
+Current Summer Roadtrip Info

 Top of Paul's home page